henrymzc/Miscellaneous/README.md

 # Miscellaneous
-This repo is designed for miscellaneous codes.
+This repo is designed for miscellaneous codes, mainly written in Python and Html.